Robert Nixon (criminal): Accomplice

 On January 27, 1939, Hicks was sentenced to 14 years in prison after he pleaded guilty to the charge of murder in regards to Johnson's death.
-This occurred 5 months after Nixon was sentenced to death.
+This occurred 5 months before Nixon was sentenced to death.

 Richard Wright

 As Richard Wright wrote his novel Native Son in Chicago, the local papers were full of the Brick Moron story.
 In his essay "How Bigger Was Born", Wright admitted to copying details from press stories of the Robert Nixon case.

 Any Negro who has lived in the North or the South knows that times without number he has heard of some Negro boy being picked up on the streets and carted off to jail and charged with "rape."
 This thing happens so often that to my mind it had become a representative symbol of the Negro's uncertain position in America.
 Never for a second was I in doubt as to what kind of social reality or dramatic situation I'd put Bigger in, what kind of test-tube life I'd set up to evoke his deepest reactions.
 Life had made the plot over and over again, to the extent that I knew it by heart.
 So frequently do these acts recur that when I was halfway through the first draft of Native Son a case paralleling Bigger's flared forth in the newspapers of Chicago.
 (Many of the newspaper items and some of the incidents in Native Son are but fictionalized versions of the Robert Nixon case and rewrites of news stories from the Chicago Tribune.)